Pay period end date

 What is a pay period end date?

-The pay period end date also serves as a key reference point for calculating overtime, vacation accrual, and other wage-related calculations.
+For employers, the pay period end date serves as a key reference point for calculating overtime, vacation accrual, and other wage-related calculations.
 It is typically followed by a pay date, which is when employees actually receive their compensation.
-Homebase’s payroll software makes it easy for businesses to set and manage pay period end dates, ensuring that payroll is processed efficiently and in compliance with legal requirements.

 Why pay period end dates matter for employers